 This means that we can’t morally justify intentionally harming nonhumans without also leaving the door open for moral justifications for harming humans.
 We then can’t claim that we ourselves should be protected from the threat of being harmed; any criteria we use to justify violating an animal’s right to not be harmed can also be used to exclude our own claim to that right.

 Nor should we want to deny them the same rights we have.
 “Do unto others as you would have them do unto you“ is The Golden Rule for a reason.
 Most people know intuitively that we should not harm others for no good reason.
 The only questions we need to start asking ourselves are “why shouldn’t nonhumans qualify as ‘others’?” and “what constitutes ‘a good reason to harm others’?“

-Regardless of any other definitions, “others” must include “all sentient beings”, and “a good reason to harm” MUST NOT include “merely for our own pleasure or other trivial selfish interests and desires.“ To make but 2 examples, we have no dietary need for any animal substances at all; neither do we have a real need to mount the head of a slain animal on our wall.
-If we have no real need to harm sentient animals, then doing so merely for a trivial interest is immoral.
+Regardless of any other definitions, “others” must include “all sentient beings”, and “a good reason to harm” MUST NOT include “merely for our own pleasure or other trivial selfish interests and desires.“ To make but 2 examples, we have no dietary need for any animal flesh or secretions at all; neither do we have a real need to mount the head of a slain animal on our wall.
+If we have no real need to harm beings who can feel pain, then doing so merely for a trivial interest is immoral.
 Their right to not be harmed naturally supersedes our interest in harming them.